jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 But what you need to keep in mind regarding this, the process is dynamic (levels are also adjusted on the fly).

 Also note JIT use some threads in background to perform the compilation.
-The option [`CICompilerCount`](https://chriswhocodes.com/hotspot_options_jdk8.html?search=CICompilerCount) allow to specifiy this number, but by default in TieredCompilation mode there is 2 threads (1 per JIT Compiler):
+The option [`CICompilerCount`](https://chriswhocodes.com/hotspot_options_jdk8.html?search=CICompilerCount) allow to specifiy this number, but by default in Tiered Compilation mode there is 2 threads (1 per JIT Compiler):

 ```
 $ java -XX:+PrintFlagsFinal -version | grep CICompilerCount